-Why specialization can lead to impressive returns for value investors
+Key lessons for becoming a successful value investor

 Some worried this year’s gains were not broad-based, driven by just a handful of big technology stocks – Amazon, Facebook, Alphabet and Netflix – which helped skew the indexes higher.

 But the worry has started to subside.
 Nobel Prize-winning economist Robert Shiller said on television last week that the market seems poised to rise, especially if the promise of corporate tax cuts and economic growth comes to fruition.
-He pointed out that his cyclically price-to-earnings ratio is at 30 now.
+He pointed out that his cyclically adjusted price-to-earnings ratio is at 30 now.
 In the 1990s, that number went from 30 to 45, and he said stocks are more likely to go up than down over the next decade.

 Echoing that sentiment, Wharton School professor Jeremy Siegel said last week the stock market was “fairly valued” and not in danger of overheating.
 He said momentum stocks aren’t driving the indexes the same way they did in the run up to the dot-com bubble in the late 1990s.